CS2103AUG2016-W15-C3/addressbook-level4/docs/UserGuide.md

  <br><img src="images/findReport.png" width="600"></br>
  <br><img src="images/findReportResult.png" width="600"></br>

-Picture 3 and 4: Keying in “find report” displays list of tasks with report as one of the keywords in task description
+Picture 3 and 4: Keying in ï¿½find reportï¿½ displays list of tasks with report as one of the keywords in task description

 > Take Note! <br>
 > * The order of the keywords does not matter. e.g. `chicken egg` will match `egg chicken`.